wf-TRs/TRMotifAnnotator/README.md

 ## Citation

-If you use TRSeqExplorer in your research, please cite:
+If you use TRMotifAnnotator in your research, please cite:

 > Indhu-Shree Rajan Babu, Readman Chiu, Iris Caglayan, Inanc Birol, Jan M. Friedman.
 In-Depth Characterisation of Disease-Associated Tandem Repeat Loci and Their Local Ancestries and Haplotypes in Diverse Human Populations.